-- Every Saturday: Dawn at Oaklawn: Get a barn tour every Saturday morning.
+Dawn at Oaklawn: Get a barn tour every Saturday morning.
 It's a “behind the scenes” look at Thoroughbred racing.
 This program is free to the public and complimentary coffee and pastries will be served.
-There will be also be barn tours at 7:30, 8, 9 and 9:30 a.m.
+There are also barn tours.
 No advance reservations are necessary.
-The last Dawn at Oaklwan will be on Friday, April 15.
+The last Dawn at Oaklawn of the season is on the Friday before Derby Day.
 It's a special Derby Day edition, to check out the contenders.
-There will not be a Dawn at Oaklawn on Derby Day.
+There is no Dawn at Oaklawn on Derby Day.

-- January 16: Corned Beef Day: Oaklawn is world famous for its corned beef sandwiches and they are only 50 cents today.
+- Corned Beef Day: Oaklawn is world famous for its corned beef sandwiches and they are only 50 cents on Corned Beef Day.

-Oaklawn has a wide variety of electronic games.
-Their electric gaming is almost like a casino.
+Oaklawn has a wide variety of electronic games at its casino.
 The gaming area features games including Wheel of Fortune, The Flintstones, Dragon Rising and Reel ‘em In.
-Oaklawn also features Black Jack with real cards, Poker and a High Limits area.
-They have video poker, instant racing and games similar to slots and blackjack.
-They play Plinko on Wednesday, Friday and Saturday.
+Oaklawn also features Black Jack with real cards, Poker, and a High Limits area.
+They have video poker, instant racing, and games similar to slots and blackjack.
+They play Plinko on Wednesday, Friday, and Saturday.

 For individual bets, you can bet on your horse to win, place or show.
 A win bet is where the horse must come in first.
 A place bet is where the horse must come in first or second.
 A show bet is when a horse must in first, second or third.